starshaquinte/Live-Project/README.md

 Created a section called Spotlight in the left column, to display upcoming events.
 Utilized production posters to fill this area.
 Created a section called Donations with a button that says 'Click to Support' that links to the Donation page.
 Created a section called
 Sponsors in the right column displaying all 5 sponsors.
 The Land Acknowledgement section includes details about the land the theatre sits on.
-The The NAYA photo links to https://nayapdx.org/ on a separate tab.
+The NAYA photo links to https://nayapdx.org/ on a separate tab.